Character sheet for Terminator 3: Rise of the Machines.

 - Plasma Cannon: The T-X's primary Arm Cannon.
 When that gets damaged, she switches to...

-- Playing with Fire: A built-in flamethrower.
+- Fire-Breathing Weapon: A built-in flamethrower.
 Normally, it's the T-X's secondary weapon.

 - Hack Your Enemy: Capable of remotely controlling other machines, including Terminators, after injecting them with nanites via a long needle in her index finger.

-- This Is a Drill: A buzzsaw, which she uses to cut through metal (including a particle accelerator, to escape before it disintegrates her).
+- Chainsaw Good: A buzzsaw, which she uses to cut through metal (including a particle accelerator, to escape before it disintegrates her).

 - Super Strength: The T-X is able to easily manhandle the T-850 while No Selling many attacks.
 Her model was created to fight other Terminators, while most others are created to terminate humans or perform other specialties.